 Do I need a cable subscription to watch the 2026 World Cup in the US?

-No. Fox and Telemundo both broadcast matches free over the air with a standard TV antenna.
-Tubi streams the opening ceremony and two matches free online with no subscription needed.
-For full access to all 104 matches without cable you need either a live TV streaming service like Fubo or YouTube TV, or a direct subscription to FOX One at $19.99 per month.
+No. Fox and Telemundo broadcast matches free over the air with a standard TV antenna.
+Tubi streams the opening ceremony and two matches free with no subscription.
+For all 104 matches without cable, you need either a live TV streaming service like Fubo or YouTube TV, or FOX One at $19.99 per month.

 Can I watch the 2026 World Cup on my phone?

 Yes.
-Download the Fox Sports App for English coverage or the Telemundo App for Spanish coverage.
-Both apps stream matches live.
-Peacock Premium at $7.99 per month streams all 104 matches in Spanish on mobile with no cable needed.
+Download the Fox Sports App or FOX One app for English coverage.
+Download the Telemundo App or Peacock for Spanish coverage.
+Both Peacock Premium ($10.99/month) and FOX One ($19.99/month) work on phones with no cable login required.

-All broadcaster details are accurate as of March 2026.
-Some regional rights may update before the June 11 kickoff.
-Always confirm with your local official broadcaster.
+All broadcaster details are accurate as of May 7, 2026.
+Some regional rights, particularly for India, China, Pakistan and Sri Lanka, may update before the June 11 kickoff.
+Always confirm with your local official broadcaster or FIFA’s official broadcaster page.